-Cook on low until the meat is cooked through – about 15 mins (this works for lamb – goat and mutton need a much ).
+Cook on low until the meat is cooked through – about 15 mins (this works for lamb – goat and mutton need a much longer period).
 Alternatively, transfer the whole lot to a slow cooker and leave it on auto for a few hours (at least 5h) – this is definitely the way to go if using mutton or goat as opposed to lamb.
 If you do not have a slow cooker and are using mutton or goat, then cover and stick in the oven at 120˚C for a few hours, and make sure it does not dry out.

 Add the coriander leaves right at the end to serve.